benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 listening.
 Thank you for making this.</p> </div>

 <p>In addition to counting page views, GoatCounter tracks sessions using a hash
-of the browser's user agent and IP to identify the client without storing any personal information.
+of the browser's user agent and IP address to identify the client without storing any personal information.
 The "salt" used to generate these hashes is rotated every 4 hours with a sliding window.
 Tournoij has a <a href="https://github.com/zgoat/goatcounter/blob/master/docs/sessions.markdown">detailed